abusaeed2433/JavaBasic/out/production/JavaPractice/n_Regex/info3.md

   private static void solution(){

-      String input = "A train carrying 125 men and women was traveling at the speed of 100 miles per hour. "+ "The train fare was 75 dollars per person.";
+      String input = "A train carrying 125 men and women was traveling at the speed of 100 miles per hour. "+ "The train fare was 75 dollars per student.";

       String regex = "\\b\\d+\\b";
       Pattern pattern = Pattern.compile(regex);